 500mm f/10 cropped distance 18m no post processing

 Stabilizer – Tamron 150-600 review

 It is possible to make sharp shots thanks to the stabilizer at 1/100s at 600mm setting which is a huge achievement.
 It depends on how shaky is your hand though, the gain is bigger in f-stps with people with shakier hands.

 I write this to understand the lens limitations clearly.
 This is a big huge heavy lens compare to “average” lenses if this category is existing.
 It is black which I think is very good in more aspects: not so obtrusive, and if you go to photograph birds of wildlife perhaps you can more easy can hide yourself from birds of animals.
 But with the size of the lens especially with the hood attached it is quite interesting for many people anyway.
 For me as not a small person the lens is absolutely hand holdable but if you hold it longer time it is recognizable and guess tiring as well with it’s 1.95kg weight+attached camera and perhaps tripod in many cases as well.

 It is not a bright lens, f/5-f/6.3 is the brightest aperture.
 In dark or overcast days high ISO speeds is needed, perhaps in bright days as well or tripod/monopod or both solutions as well (tripod+high shutter speeds).
 If you want to use the long end (this is why you buy this) high shutter speeds is preferred to freeze action.
 If you hunt for small birds the stabilizer which is quite good, perhaps not enough if they are moving.
 For still subjects the stabilizer can help.
 Remember stabilizer effective with non-moving subjects, like Owl on a tree, but doesn’t stop action like fastly moving little birds.
-The close focus distance is 2.7m still better than the 3.5m on Canon 400 f/5.6.
+The close focus distance is 2.7m still better than the 3.5m on the Canon 400mm f/5.6 lens.

 95mm filters – not a cheap option